samrosenfield22/pic-debug-goodies/README.md

 # pic-debug-goodies #

-This is a small library of debugging/instrumentation functions for PIC microcontrollers.
+pic-debug-goodies is a small library of debugging/instrumentation functions for PIC microcontrollers.
 Its purpose is to provide a easy, painless way to debug firmware, while being as flexible and low-memory as possible.
 A sample program showing the use of these library functions can be found in src/main.c.